 COVID-19 and your information - Updated on 28th July 2020

-This notice describes how we may use your information to protect you and others during the
+This notice describes how we may use your information to protect you and others during the Covid-19 outbreak.

 It supplements our main Privacy Notice which is available here.
-(NEED TO LINK TO RESOURCES WHEN COMPLETE)

 The health and social care system is facing significant pressures due to the Covid-19 outbreak.
 Health and care information is essential to deliver care to individuals, to support health and social care services and to protect public health.
 Information will also be vital in researching, monitoring, tracking and managing the outbreak.
 In the current emergency it has become even more important to share health and care information across relevant organisations.

 Existing law which allows confidential patient information to be used and shared appropriately and lawfully in a public health emergency is being used during this outbreak.
 Further information on the lawful bases for processing personal data is available here.
-(ANOTHER PAGE TO ADD??)

 Using this law the Secretary of State has required NHS Digital; NHS England and Improvement; Arms Length Bodies (such as Public Health England); local authorities; health organisations and GPs to share confidential patient information to respond to the Covid-19 outbreak.
 Any information used or shared during the Covid-19 outbreak will be limited to the period of the outbreak unless there is another legal basis to use the data.